Caring for your bolga basket

 Fill a sink or tub with cold water

-Submerge the basket in the water for 1-2 minutes - try not to wet the leather
+Submerge the basket in the water for about 1 minute - try not to wet the leather

 (OR using the shower head soak the misshaped area of the basket for about 20-30 seconds with cold water)